enzymejs/enzyme/docs/future/compatibility.md

 shallow(<Foo />, { adapter: ThirdPartyEnzymeAdapter });
 ```

-By default, Enzyme will ship with adapters for all major versions of React since React 0.13:
+Enzyme will build adapters for all major versions of React since React 0.13, though will deprecate
+adapters as usage of a particular major version fades.

 ```js
 import React13Adapter from 'enzyme-adapter-react-13';